bitcraze/bitcraze-website/src/documentation/system/platform/cf2-expansiondecks.md

 3. The GAP8 module is connected to UART1, so if that is enabled there will be conflicts
 4. The Micro-SD deck and AI deck both use IO4, the Micro-SD deck needs to be patched to use another IO for Chip Select
 5. With a patch or workaround it is possible
+6. CPX uses UART2 to communicate with the ESP32 by default, if that is enabled there will be conflicts.